Nexulien/.github/profile/README.md

 <br>
 </p>

 Nexulien is a fork of Vencord that I originally started for me and my friends to be able to add plugins and features freely.
-It has since evlovled into a public project for anyone to use.
+It has since evolved into a public project for anyone to use.
 <br>
 <br>
 <br>